 Supporting your research journey

-Our Graduate Research School supports the postgraduate research environment and culture, delivering training, as well as hosting events and activities.
+Our Graduate Research School supports the postgraduate research environment and culture.
+The school delivers training, as well as hosts events and activities.